jouni/j-elements/docs/pages/component/field.md

 import { FieldGroup } from 'j-elements/src/components/FieldGroup.js';
 ```

-`<j-field>` allows you to add an accessible label and a validation message to an input element.
+`<j-field>` allows you to add an accessible label, a description, and a validation message to an input element.

 `<j-field-group>` allows you to group multiple checkbox or radio button fields together.